prthvk/prthvk.github.io/README.md

 <ul>
   <li>Developed a reliable classification model to predict credit card payment defaults by analyzing a dataset of 30,000 Taiwanese customers’ payment information over six months.</li>
-  <li>Trained and evaluated multiple machine learning models with dimensionality reduction and achieved 76.4% accuracy and an F1 score of 0.462 on the test data with extensive data exploration, pre-processing, and feature engineering techniques.</li>
+  <li>Trained and evaluated multiple machine learning models/techniques and achieved 76.4% accuracy and an F1 score of 0.689 on the test data with extensive data exploration, pre-processing, and feature engineering techniques.</li>
 </ul>

-<h3 id="credit-card-defaulter-analyzer">House Price Prediction</h3>
+<h3 id="credit-card-defaulter-analyzer">House Price Predictor</h3>

 <ul>
   <li>Developed a machine learning model to predict house prices with historical data.
 Experimented with algorithms (e.g., Gradient Boosting, Random Forest, XGBoost) and hyperparameter tuning to improve the model's accuracy further.</li>
-  <li>Created informative visualizations using Matplotlib and Seaborn to showcase the feature importance, correlations, and model
+  <li>Created informative visualizations using Matplotlib and Seaborn to showcase the feature importance, correlations, and model performance metrics.
-performance metrics.
 With feature engineering, achieved a mean absolute error of ~$17000.</li>
 </ul>